ivotron/popper2-paper/paper.md

 Popper [@systemslabpopper] is a light-weight workflow execution engine that follows a container-native strategy for building reproducible workflows from archived experimental artifacts.
 This paper makes the following contributions:

-1. A workflow engine design that allows running workflows inside containers on different computing environemnts like a local machine, a cloud computing environment or a HPC environment.
+1. A workflow engine that allows running workflows inside containers on different computing environemnts like a local machine, a cloud computing environment or a HPC environment.

 2. The design and architecture of a container-native workflow engine that abstracts resource managers and container engines giving users the ability to focus only on Dockerfiles i.e. software dependencies and workflow logic i.e. correct order of execution, and ignore the runtime specific details.

+3. A design that provides built-in support for continuous validation and portability of workflows which empowers researchers to develop workflows once and run interchangeably between CI services like Travis, Jenkins, etc. and the local machine without any modifications.

-3. Popper, an implementation of the above design and a detailed discussion on its internals.
+4. Popper, an implementation of the above design and a detailed discussion on its internals.

-4. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
+5. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
    We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPU's to scale up and collect results.
    We also show how an HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.

-5. A detailed comparison of Popper with existing generic and container-native workflow execution engines alongwith a comparison of YAML with popular workflow defination languages like HCL and CommonWL.
+6. A detailed comparison of Popper with existing generic and container-native workflow execution engines alongwith a comparison of YAML with popular workflow defination languages like HCL and CommonWL.

 # Motivation {#sec:motivation}